Creighton — how the campus found Christmas

 The following year, Creighton added 6,000 lights around the Mall.
 It built a Nativity scene.
 It put a bright star on top of Creighton Hall.
 It hosted Mass and a concert and served Christmas cookies and hot cocoa in the Skutt Student Center.

-In the 20 years since, decorations and festivities have continued to grow.
+In the many years since, decorations and festivities have continued to grow.

 Tens of thousands of lights cover campus and the beautified 24th Street corridor.
-Creighton recently kicked off the season with the Celebration of Light ceremony (which you can read more about here).
+Creighton recently kicked off the season with the Celebration of Light ceremony.

 Creighton’s very own Grinch